 Naruhodo: |

-Commentary: This dialog occurred when the player examined Lana's muffler (scarf) in 3D, which was later removed from the game (see the "Unused 3D Models" section).
+Commentary: This dialogue occurred when the player examined Lana's muffler (scarf) in 3D, which was later removed from the game (see the "Unused 3D Models" section for more information).

-For some unknown reason every English version of the game, with the exception of iOS and Java2ME ports, is missing the following lines at the beginning of the first case (asterix indicates a removed line):
+For some unknown reason, all English versions of the game except the iOS and Java2ME ports are missing the following lines at the beginning of the first case (asterisks indicate removed lines):

 Mia: